Do you want to market consumer, industrial, or construction products within the European Economic Area (EEA)? CE marking

 Responsibility for adding CE marking

-Manufacturers are responsible for adding the CE marking to products regardless of whether they are located inside or outside the EEA.
+Manufacturers are responsible for adding the CE marking to products.
+It makes no difference if they are located inside or outside the EEA.
 Are you an importer and do you import products from outside the EEA?
 Then you need to check whether the right CE marking has been used.